Federica-Martinelli/20598/documentation/contrib.md

 The team meets on Skype so that Amaury can show us how to implement the contract using web3.
 He manages to write a contract using web3 but we still have the issue of how to guarantee the validity of transactions, i.e. how to structure the role of the information miners.

 ### 09/12/2019
-The team meets with the Professor to discuss more into detail how to include the vote of the information miners in the contract and also how does the payback work in different situations.
-We then meet on Skype to discuss how to iclude this function in both the Solidity contract and the Python implementation.
+Clara, Valentina and Federica meet the Professor to discuss more into detail how to include the vote of the information miners in the contract and also how does the payback work in different situations.
+We then meet on Skype to update Amaury and Andrea and we discuss how to include this function in both the Solidity contract and in the Python implementation.

 ### 10/12/2019-13/12/2019
 The members work individually and in group on finishing the remaining tasks.
-Amaury and Andrea take care of completing the coding part, while Clara, Federica and Valentina work on the presentation and repository.
+Amaury and Andrea take care of completing the coding part, while Clara, Federica and Valentina work on the report and repository.
 We think of modifying the contract further by including a message which outputs the amount missing to reach the target for a specific project so that it is not possible to donate more than the goal for a certain project.
-Moreover, we take care of how to convert a deadline from number of days to number of blocks
+Moreover, we take care of how to convert a deadline from number of days to number of blocks.

+### 16/12/2019
+We finish to format all the deliverables, so that they can be uploaded in time for the deadline.